-Avista Utilities sells and purchases wholesale electric capacity and energy to and from utilities and other entities under long-term contracts having terms of more than one year.
-In addition, Avista Utilities engages in an ongoing process of resource optimization which involves short-term purchases and sales in the wholesale market in pursuit of an economic selection of resources to serve retail and wholesale loads.
+Avista Utilities engages in an ongoing process of resource optimization which involves the pursuit of economic resources to serve load obligations and using existing resources to capture available economic value.
+Avista Utilities sells and purchases wholesale electric capacity and energy to and from utilities and other entities as part of the process of acquiring resources to serve its retail and wholesale load obligations.
+These transactions range from a term as short as one hour up to and including long-term contracts that extend beyond one year.
 Avista Utilities makes continuing projections of (1) future retail and wholesale loads based on, among other things, forward estimates of factors such as customer usage and weather as well as historical data and contract terms and (2) resource availability based on, among other things, estimates of streamflows, generating unit availability, historic and forward market information and experience.
-On the basis of these continuing projections, Avista Utilities purchases and sells energy on an annual, quarterly, monthly, daily and hourly basis to match expected resources to expected energy requirements.
-This process includes hedging transactions as a means of managing risks.
-The extent of future wholesale transactions will be based on the projection of future needs, the availability of resources owned or under contract by Avista Utilities, wholesale market prices and changes to loads of Avista Utilities' customers and contractual obligations.
+On the basis of these continuing projections, Avista Utilities makes purchases and sales of energy on an annual, quarterly, monthly, daily and hourly basis to match expected resources to expected energy requirements.
+Resource optimization also includes transactions such as purchasing fuel to run thermal generation and, when economic, selling fuel and substituting wholesale market purchases for the operation of Avista Utilities' own resources, as well as other wholesale transactions to capture the value of available generation and transmission resources.
+This optimization process includes hedging transactions as a means of managing risks.

 Avista Utilities manages the impact of fluctuations in electric energy prices by establishing volume limits for the imbalance between projected loads and resources and through the use of derivative commodity instruments for hedging purposes.
 Any imbalance is required to remain within limits, or management action or decisions are triggered to address larger imbalance situations and manage the exposure to market risk.
-Avista Energy is responsible for the daily management of natural gas supplies to meet the requirements of Avista Utilities' customers in the states of Washington, Idaho and Oregon.
+Avista Energy is responsible for the daily management of natural gas supplies to meet the requirements of Avista Utilities' customers in the states of Washington, Idaho and Oregon (see description of Natural Gas Benchmark Mechanism in Note 1).
 Avista Utilities continues to manage natural gas procurement for its California operations, which currently represents approximately four percent of its total natural gas therm sales.